Let your power shine

-- In The Dragon Doctors, a team of magical robbers are trying to steal a large drum of rejuvenating fluid in the "Thieves of Life" arc.
+- A team of magical robbers are trying to steal a large drum of rejuvenating fluid in the "Thieves of Life" arc.
 An acid booby trap cracks open the drum, however, exposing one of the thieves to an overdose of the fluid, immediately transforming her into a baby.

-- Dream Tales has a whole section of Age Regression conics that feature characters getting younger or older.
+- Dream Tales has a whole section of Age Regression comics that feature characters getting younger or older.

 - Morgan of Gender Swapped after pestering Sven long enough to bend the rules for the two of them

 - In El Goonish Shive, Dr. Germahn invented one.